How Cannabinoids Affect the Brain

 Cannabinoids affect many different brain areas.

-The brain has its own built-in system that uses cannabinoid-like chemicals to regulate essential brain and bodily processes.
-Also known as the endocannabinoid system, cannabinoid drugs like marijuana bind directly onto specialized cannabinoid receptor sites within this system, according to Vanderbilt University.
-Cannabinoids in general consist of different chemical compounds that exert varying effects at these receptor sites.
+The brain has its own built-in system that uses cannabinoid-like chemicals to regulate essential mental and physical processes.
+This is known as the endocannabinoid system.
+Cannabinoids consist of different chemical compounds that bind to receptor sites throughout this system and exert various effects.

-When smoked, marijuana moves from the lungs directly into the bloodstream, which carries cannabinoid compounds to the brain as well as throughout the body.
-According to the National Institute on Drug Abuse, cannabinoid receptor sites in the brain normally secrete naturally occurring endorphin chemicals in response to whatever a person experiences.
+These cannabinoid receptor sites in the brain normally secrete naturally occurring endorphin chemicals in response to human experiences.
+When smoked, marijuana moves from the lungs directly into the bloodstream, where it carries cannabinoid compounds to the brain as well as throughout the body.
 Cannabinoid compounds trigger these secretions automatically, which accounts for the immediate effects of the drug.

 Effects on Brain Chemistry

-The brain uses chemicals, known as neurotransmitters, to communicate between its different regions.
+The brain uses chemicals called neurotransmitters to communicate between different regions.
 These neurotransmitters also communicate messages to other parts of the body.

-According to Columbia Health, cannabinoids exert their greatest effects on acetylcholine levels in the brain.
+The cannabinoids in marijuana exert their greatest effects on acetylcholine levels in the brain.
 As one of the primary neurotransmitter chemicals, an imbalance in acetylcholine levels can disrupt any number of brain and bodily processes.

 Changes in brain chemistry account for the drug’s effects on a person’s personality and behavior.
 These effects commonly take the form of: